cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 > section, para.
 6).

-Hence, unlike a printed work that, once cataloged, may be shelved for decades or longer without major problems of access, electronic resources require constant and active attention to maintain accessibility to them.
+Hence, unlike a printed work that, once cataloged, may be shelved for decades or longer without major problems of access, electronic resources require constant and active attention to maintain access.
 Ebooks, for example, can create metadata problems.
-For example, often what's important about scholarly ebooks, in particular, are the chapters they include.
+Often what's important about scholarly ebooks, in particular, are the chapters they include.
 Hence metadata describing ebook components is important, along with providing links to those chapters in discovery systems.
 This difference between item-level cataloging and title-level cataloging, as Samples and Healy describe, can lead to confusing and problematic results when considering different genres and what those genres contain.

-Or, note that they discuss how a series of links are involved starting from the source of discovery.
+Or, note that they discuss the series of links involved starting from the source of discovery to the retrieval of an item.
-From an OPAC or a discovery layer to the retrieved item, it can be difficult in determining which of these links and which of those services is broken when access becomes problematic.
+It can be difficult to determine which of these links and which of those services is broken when access becomes problematic.
-From our last section, consider all the URLs that are processed in going from source to target.
+From our last section, consider all the URLs that are processed and all the technologies used in going from target to source.

 Let me highlight a few key findings from their report: